ist-dsi/domain-browser/domain-browser/README.md

 	Added a table to display the playsRole names of the to-many-relations, with links to view the contents of each relation
 	Added a table to display the contents of the to-many-relations, with links to browse the objects on the other end of the relation

-**Bug Fixes:**
-	Avoided NullPointerException while comparing Roles that do not have a playsRole
-	Avoided NullPointerException due to a mislabeled slot

-**Refactor:**
-	Made the view of a relation list embedded inside the view of the object that owns the relation list.

 **Enhancements:**
 	Formatted and refactored the code, renamed a few classes and methods for clarity
 	Added the name of the relation list that is being displayed, and made the relation list contents table lazy-loaded.